tsouche/learn-docker/tutorial.md

 ### 3.4 - Scale the app

-You can scale the app by changing the replicas value (e.g. from 5 to 8) in docker-compose-part3.yml, saving the change, and re-running the `docker stack deploy` command:
+You can scale the app by changing the replicas value (e.g. from 5 to 8) in the YAML file `docker-compose-part3.yml`, saving the change, and re-running the `docker stack deploy` command:
 ```
-$ docker stack deploy -c docker-compose-part3.yml getstartedlab
+tuto@laptop:~$ docker stack deploy -c docker-compose-part3.yml getstartedlab
 ```
 Docker performs an in-place update, no need to tear the stack down first or kill any containers.
 Now, re-run `docker container ls -q` to see the deployed instances reconfigured.
 If you scaled up the replicas, more tasks, and hence, more containers, are started.